working moms feel overwhelmed and unsupported

 Ashley: One simple stat just put me over the edge.
 According to Harvard Business Review, when a woman takes off just 3 years to care for her children, she loses 37% of her total compensation power for the rest of her life.
 THIRTY-SEVEN PERCENT.
 I’ve worked hard to get where I am professionally and at thirty-two, I worry about how having children could impact my career.
 I could not get that statistic out of my mind.
 I did more research and discovered the only proven way to lessen it was contract work to shorten the gap on resumes.

 It sounds like a simple solution, but it’s not.
 It can be intimidating to jump into a contract role after being out of the professional world for years.
 There’s a confidence hurdle to overcome for those who’ve taken a career break.
 Due to this, I knew I wanted to provide a full-service solution for these women.
 One that gave them a community, training to upskill, and a less intimidating way to find a job.
-We match them with companies who can benefit from their fractional expertise.
+We match them with companies that can benefit from their fractional expertise.

 My argument is, “You’ve been project managing a family of five for the past three years.
 ‘Girlfriend, you got this!’ “

 Fractional Business managers & project managers